nlp-waseda/comet-atomic-ja/README.md

 We build a commonsense knowledge graph on events in Japanese, with reference to [ATOMIC](https://allenai.org/data/atomic) and [COMET](https://github.com/atcbosselut/comet-commonsense).
 The graph is built from scratch, without translation.

+We obtained the seed graph by Yahoo!
+Crowdsourcing and expanded it by in-context learning with HyperCLOVA JP.

 ## Data

 The graph is in JSON Lines format.